Overview

 Associating Failure Workflows with Assets

-Once your failure set up is complete, you can indicate and track an asset's failure details on the Asset Information page.
+Once setup is complete, failure details for each asset can be recorded and tracked on the Asset Information page.